Grigory Teplov and the Sodomy Case in 18th-Century Russia

 Nine serfs accuse their master of rape.

-In the 18th century, Grigory Teplov did in fact make an unusual career for himself: he rose from a poor background to become a noticeable figure at court.
+In the 18th century, Grigory Teplov did indeed build an unusual career: he rose from a poor background to become a notable figure at court.

 Before we look at the trial itself and its consequences, let’s first understand who Teplov was and how he climbed so high.